-There's nothing quite like a Land Rover Discovery and this all-new fifth generation version continues to offer the toughest, the most practical and the most capable choice in the large SUV sector.
-It's now lighter, larger inside, cheaper to run and more media-savvy.
-Yet it remains a practical choice for up to seven adults and is an easy class-leader off the beaten track.
+There's nothing quite like a Land Rover Discovery and the improved version of this fifth generation model continues to offer the toughest, the most practical and the most capable choice in the large SUV sector.
+Enhancements include a smarter look, the adoption of MHEV mild hybrid engine technology and a much higher standard of media connectivity from the revised cabin.
+Yet the Discovery remains a supremely practical choice for up to seven adults and is an easy class-leader off the beaten track.
 In the large family SUV segment, there's nothing quite like it.

 Without the Discovery model line, it's doubtful whether the Land Rover brand would even exist today.
 Launched back in 1989, the original version merely bolted more spacious bodywork onto an aging Range Rover chassis, but the sales it generated were enough to save the company.
 They also financed a more sophisticated five cylinder air suspended model in 1998 at the same time as the company's engineers were busily beavering away at something much better, third generation Discovery3 of 2004 which was ultimately developed into the Discovery4 of 2009.
-That bit of history illustrates that it's been quite a long time since we've had a fundamentally new design in this model line-up, but we have that now in the form of this fifth generation version.
-It's a big stylistic departure from its predecessor and it uses a range of far more efficient Ingenium diesel engines.
+It took a further eight years before this more unusually-styled fifth generation model arrived, a car now thoroughly enhanced with JLR's latest MHEV electrified engine tech and media features.
 Potentially then, lots to look forward to.

 The world takes on a different appearance from behind the wheel of a Land Rover Discovery.
 At the helm, you know you're in a car that can take on just about anything, be that a seven-up trip to the Alps or a relaxing ride home on a wet and slippery winter's night.
 But it's only when you put it through its paces in properly extreme terrain that the genius in its design becomes fully apparent.
 How can a car capable of such extremes on the rough stuff be so utterly easy to use on the school run?
 Only Land Rover knows.
-The more sophisticated design and clever in-car connectivity improvements of this fifth generation version are welcome but ultimately, the recipe is as before.
+The more sophisticated design and clever in-car connectivity improvements of the enhanced version of this fifth generation model are welcome but ultimately, the recipe is as before.
 There's a clever, classless feel about this car that nothing else can quite replicate.
 Other rival SUVs claim to be tough but at the wheel, you're always a little hesitant to see them prove that.
 A Discovery's different, a uniquely capable SUV and a British success story that we should be proud of.

-|Land Rover Barnet||02084408252|
+|Land Rover Barnet||020 8031 2293|

 |Land Rover Swindon||01793 960 485|

 We have video road tests of approximately 20 models.
 Use the dropdowns to choose the road test.

-www.grange.co.uk is part of Cambria automobiles plc, Swindon Motor Park, Dorcan Way, Swindon, SN3 3RA (registered in England and Wales company registration number 05754547)
+(registered in England and Wales company registration number 05754547)

-Cambria Automobiles (Swindon) Limited, Cambria Vehicle Services Limited, Grange Motors (Brentwood) Limited, Grange Motors (Swindon) Limited, Invicta Motors Limited, Invicta Motors (Maidstone) Limited, Thoranmart Limited (including all trading names) and Cambria Automobiles Plc are Appointed Representatives of Cambria Automobiles (South East) Limited.
+Cambria Automobiles (South East) Limited is authorised and regulated by the Financial Conduct Authority (FCA) - FRN 308872.
+Cambria Automobiles (Swindon) Limited, Cambria Vehicle Services Limited, Grange Motors (Brentwood) Limited, Grange Motors (Swindon) Limited, Invicta Motors Limited, Invicta Motors (Maidstone) Limited and Thoranmart Limited (including all trading names) are Appointed Representatives of Cambria Automobiles (South East) Limited.